 Felicity Vivian, team administrator

 (Felicity is currently on maternity leave)

-Felicity is Regens membership administrator.
-Ensuring all members administration is dealt with and any queries answered.
-Felicity has returned to Regen SW in August 2012 after a year of maternity leave and is now part time.
-Felicity previous full time role was Merlin’s personal assistant and making sure that team members have sufficient administrative support to do their jobs efficiently and effectively.
+Felicity is Regens team administrator.
+Prior to going part time between maternity periods, Felicity previous full time role was Merlin’s personal assistant and making sure that team members have sufficient administrative support to do their jobs efficiently and effectively.

 Felicity graduated in 2005 with a degree in Theatre and Performance.
 Prior to joining Regen SW she has worked as a senior administrator, in defence communications and also as an events manager.